jayshozie/neovimrc/README.md

 ## TODO

-- [ ] Fix the issues with Fugitive
-    - I constantly forget my keymaps, and I think I don't have everything I want.

 - [ ] Add Harpoon
     - I'm waiting for Harpoon 2.
 I'll add that when it comes out.
 (If it ever does come out...)

+- [x] Fix the issues with Fugitive
+    - I constantly forgot my keymaps, so I unmapped them.
+I'm gonna use Flominal for git stuff.

 - [x] Add LSPs
     - [x] C/C++